bitwarden/help/_articles/plans-and-pricing/what-plan-is-right-for-me.md

 {% image /plans-and-pricing/what-plan-flowchart-1.png What Plan is Right for Me? %}

-## Do You Want to Start Protecting Your Online Accounts with Bitwarden?
+## Do you want to start protecting your online accounts with Bitwarden?

 We certainly hope so!
 No matter what plan you decide is best for you, the steps to [Create an Account](https://vault.bitwarden.com/#/register) are all the same.

 Go ahead, [**Create an Account**](https://vault.bitwarden.com/#/register)!
 Once your account is created, consider the following questions:

-## Do You Need to Share Your Data?
+## Do you need to share your data?

 Will you be a Bitwarden Solo-Practitioner, or will you securely share data between friends, family, team of co-workers, or an entire company?